Find thousands of verified rentals across Canada safely with Rentals.ca.

 It’s quite common in many parts of Canada for your prospective landlord to ask to see a credit report.
 This can present a challenge for newcomers, who tend to have a limited credit history – or even none at all – in Canada.

-But here’s a pro tip: Your landlord doesn’t actually care about your credit score.
-What really matters to them is whether you have the financial means to pay rent on time.
+What really matters to your landlord or property manager is whether you have the financial means to pay rent on time.
 The credit report is only one way to show that you’ll be a reliable tenant.

 Most landlords or property managers will ask you to provide references.
 This can be challenging if your rental history is entirely from outside of Canada.

-Canada is experiencing a housing shortage, so in many places, rental vacancy rates are very low and competition to secure rental housing is high.
+Canada is facing a housing shortage, resulting in very low rental vacancy rates, high rent costs, and intense competition for available rental housing.
 This can mean that many people are applying for a property, which makes it very important to submit a strong, compelling application.

 Renting a home in Canada is likely not the same as renting in the country you lived in previously.
 Canada has its own processes, customs and rights for both landlords and tenants, and it’s definitely worth spending some time getting to know them.

 Canada’s police departments receive daily reports of rental scams.
-They’re an unfortunate part of Canada’s rental market, and they come at a significant cost to their victims.
-We previously covered how you can identify rental scams in Canada.
-Check out that guide to reduce your risks when searching for your next rental.
+They’re an unfortunate part of Canada’s rental market, and they come at a high cost to their victims.

 Putting together a standout application means thinking from the landlord’s point of view.
 You can start your draft application at this point by gathering all the essential documents they expect, including proof of identity, proof of income, your credit report from Canada and your home country if you can find one), reference letters in English and/or French (as appropriate), and a cover letter providing details about your family, lifestyle, work stability, commitment to being a respectful tenant, and explaining away any concerns the landlord may have.